techwriterkoduje/cake-conf-2025-git-for-docs/modules/00-git-basics.md

 documentation projects.
 Because Git is ubiquitous in software teams, learning it helps you collaborate more smoothly with developers and understand their workflows.

-## Quick tips to get started (non-technical)

-- Start with a simple GUI client or an editor that integrates Git (many have easy interface buttons for commit/push/pull).
-- Use short, meaningful commit messages: say what changed and why.
-- Make small commits focused on one idea — they’re easier to review.
-- Don’t be afraid of conflicts; treat them as an invitation to coordinate with a colleague.

 ## Wrap-up